ask2901/ask2901/README.md

 <hr>

-💻 I am a self-taught Full Stack Developer and React Native Developer 📚 I am doing Bachelors in Electrical and Computer Science from the National Institute of Technology, Surat 📝 I have a strong interest in Deep Learning, System Design and Development 🌱 Learning about Computer Vision and Machine Learning stuff 🌟 Main languages: Python, JavaScript
+💻 I am a self-taught Full Stack Developer and React Native Developer.\
+📚 I am doing Bachelors in Electrical and Computer Science from the National Institute of Technology, Surat.\
+📝 I have a strong interest in Deep Learning, System Design and Development.\
+🌱 Learning about Computer Vision and Machine Learning stuff.\
+🌟 Main languages: Python, JavaScript .\
-🚩 Interested in Full Stack Machine Learning Application development 🤔 I’m currently open for: <b>An Intern</b> or a new <b>job opportunity</b>, this is <a href="https://drive.google.com/file/d/14KEI3F3NR3JChIrW4E3_zFtBDaO5Ezd_/view?usp=sharing" target="_blank">MY RESUME.</a>
+🚩 Interested in Full Stack Machine Learning Application development.\
+🤔 I’m currently open for: <b>An Intern</b> or a new <b>job opportunity</b>, this is <a href="https://drive.google.com/file/d/14KEI3F3NR3JChIrW4E3_zFtBDaO5Ezd_/view?usp=sharing" target="_blank">MY RESUME.</a>.\

 <hr>